artistzxt/BABEL/README.md

 # Basic information
  Project name：BABEL

- Starting time： 2024-03
+ Starting time： 2024-01

 # Project Description：Build a single Strongest AGI form a peer-to-peer  network.
+All for one and one for all!

  ## Problem and Opportunity